What is membership?

 The responsibility of godparents and sponsors is to vow and support, by word and by example, the baptismal candidate as they grow and mature in the Christian faith.
 Godparents should be prepared to share their faith and guidance and to pray for and with the child.
 Sponsors of adult baptismal candidates carry the same responsibilities, sharing prayer and support for living into one's baptismal promises.

-Please contact Mary Katherine Williams, and Rector and Parish Administrator at to inquire about scheduling a baptism.
+Please contact Ashley Bond, Director of Formation, at to inquire about scheduling a baptism.

 Baptism Workshop (Prerequisite)